petros-d/docs/cloud/configure-idp.md

 To integrate Okta as your IDP for Astronomer Cloud, you must have an [Okta account](https://www.okta.com/)

-### Step 1: Work With Astronomer to Configure SAML
+### Step 1: Work with Astronomer to configure SAML

 Reach out to [Astronomer Support](support.astronomer.io) with a request to integrate Okta as an IDP on Astronomer.
 From here, an Astronomer Representative will provide you with a connection name.
 Save this connection name for use in Step 2.